Nandini2003-tech/Nandini2003-tech/README.md

 ## 📌 Projects

 ### ☕ Coffee Ordering Website
-A responsive coffee ordering interface where users can view coffee options and place orders easily.
+A responsive coffee ordering interface with Add to Cart functionality, Users can view coffee options and place orders easily.

 ### ✅ Task Tracker App
 A  Task Tracker application that allows users to add, edit, delete, and manage daily tasks.